rzelazny/rzelazny/README.md

 <!--
 **rzelazny/rzelazny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Longtime software dev in proprietary software, I'm now working on becoming a full stack developer.

 Here are some ideas to get you started: